How do you give new hires the big, warm welcome they deserve at a time when employees, everywhere, are working from home?

 How can you maintain a strong company culture while working remotely and make sure new employees experience it?

-Use social media, such as Instagram, Facebook, LinkedIn, and your Benify portal, if you have one, to showcase your culture.
+Use social media, such as Instagram, Facebook, LinkedIn, and your Benify platform, if you have one, to showcase your culture.
 At Benify, we encourage new employees to follow the company's social channels, where we continuously publish content even while working remotely.
 For example, we have an initiative where different teams take turns in managing our Instagram account, where they show their workday.
 We also recommend new employees read our blog posts to be inspired and learn more about the various parts of the organization.

 Matilda and Alexandra have been introduced remotely.